 Who doesn’t love a bowl of popcorn while binge-watching their favorite series?
 Back in the day, binge-watching wasn’t a thing, but many people faithfully watched at least one favorite TV program each week.
 In 1959, Jiffy Pop created a disposable aluminum pan which served as both packaging and pan.
 Once users removed the paper part, they could place the disposable pan on the stove to cook.
 A metal wire handle allowed users to remove the pan safely from the heat after the popcorn cooked.

-Almost as much fun to watch as an episode of “I Love Lucy,” the aluminum foil atop the pan expands as it cooks, until it nearly bursts from the expanding kernels.
+Almost as much fun to watch as an episode of “I Love Lucy,” the aluminum foil atop the pan expands as it cooks until it nearly bursts from the expanding kernels.
 After the hungry cook pierces the foil, the popcorn is ready to eat, right from the pan.

 With perfect timing – the popcorn cooks in two to five minutes – faithful TV watchers could make a pan of fresh popcorn during a single commercial break.
 (Commercial breaks are nearly a thing of the past these days, but “pause” still works!)
-One of the best packaging ideas for food ever, this tasty treat has made a comeback over the last few years.
+One of the best packaging ideas for food-grade pouches ever, this tasty treat has made a comeback over the last few years.
 A whole new generation has rediscovered the fun this product provides, making it a favorite TV time treat once again.

 Better Packaging Creates the Crave

-These clever food packaging ideas all have one thing in common: they create a desire for the product inside with a single glance.
+These clever flex packaging ideas all have one thing in common: they create a desire for the product inside with a single glance.
 When innovative designs pair with top-notch branding, you’ll have crave-worthy food packaging that will have retail customers lining up to buy your products.